Cordarrelle Patterson Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Season Stats

-- Patterson has racked up a team-high 579 rushing yards (38.6 per game) and scored six touchdowns.
+- Patterson has picked up a team-high 579 rushing yards (38.6 per game) and scored six touchdowns.

 - He has handled 140, or 39.0%, of his team's 359 rushing attempts this season.

-- The Falcons have called a pass in 59.0% of their plays from scrimmage this year while running the ball 41.0% of the time.
+- The Falcons have thrown the football in 59.0% of their plays from scrimmage this year while running the ball 41.0% of the time.
 This offensive attack ranks 25th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Patterson's matchup with the Bills.